 “Nobody made him leave his parish and go to a park to masturbate,” he said.

 Last year, Wiesner defended Greene, saying that the incident was just one “dark moment” in an otherwise commendable career.
 “Before that and since that, there have been no other incidents,” he told MediaNews.

 As for the priests whose accusations of sexual abuse are confirmed, many remain with the diocese in some capacity.

 Unless they have been laicized, the priests are eligible for dioceses lodging and medical benefits, even though they can’t have contact with parishioners.

 “We still have an obligation to them,” Wiesner said.

-Kiesle, who was charged with molesting three girls at Fremont's Sant Paula church, and Freitas, who admitted to molesting a 15-year old boy at Santa Paula, both were freed in 2003 after the U.S. Supreme Court overturned a California law extending the statue of limitations in such cases.
+Kiesle, who was charged with molesting three girls at Fremont’s Sant Paula church, and Freitas, who admitted to molesting a 15-year-old boy at Santa Paula, both were freed in 2003 after the U.S. Supreme Court overturned a California law extending the statute of limitations in such cases.
 Kiesle later was convicted and sent to prison for molesting a girl in 1995.

 “I was numb to the reality of the charges,” Folger said.
 “No one could believe that — Bob,

 “It was hard to comprehend and it was hard to accept.”
 He said.
 “Should I be angry?
 Probably.
 They deceived us.
 So why am I not mad?”

 “The best answer to that is if you’re without sin, throw the first stone.
 We all have dark pages in our story.”